Did You Know These Secrets to Optimizing Video Thumbnails?

 Incorporating Branding Elements

-1. Include your logo in a consistent position, such as the corner of the thumbnail.
+1. Put your logo in the same place each time, like in the corner of the thumbnail.

 Utilizing Whitespace Effectively

-1. Balance graphics and text within your design; ensure that each element has enough breathing room.
+1. Balance graphics and text in your design.
+Make sure each part has enough space.

 Visual Composition Techniques for Eye-Catching Thumbnails